7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 step_1:

-Confirm that the sensor works with arduino.
-Hook the sensor up and test it out, most sensors come with a basic example script that tests the basic functions.
+Confirm that the sensor work with arduino.
+Hook the sensor up and test it out, most sensors come with an example script that tests the basic functions.
 This step makes integration and debugging a lot easier.

 step_2: